-Mr. Laviolette is currently employed as Vice President for Palisade Global Investments.
-His responsibilities include market/portfolio analysis, appraising and vetting assets on a technical basis, providing valuation estimates, and reviewing corporate financial statements.
-In addition, Denis serves as President of Palisade Resources Corp and CEO of Goldspot Discoveries Inc. Mr. Laviolette was employed as a mining analyst with Pinetree Capital Ltd. ("Pinetree") in Toronto since February 2014 to September 2015.
+Mr. Laviolette is an exploration professional with approximately 10 years of experience in mining and capital markets.
+Mr Laviolette is a co-founder, CEO & President and Director of GoldSpot Discoveries (TSX.V:SPOT) and is co-founder and President and Director of New Found Gold Corp.
+Mr Laviolette worked with mineral projects in (Timmins, Kirkland Lake and Red Lake).
+Mr. Laviolette received his B.Sc, Earth Science (Geology) from Brock University, in St. Catharines, Ontario.
+Mr. Laviolette was employed as a mining analyst with Pinetree Capital Ltd. ("Pinetree") in Toronto since February 2014 to September 2015.
 His responsibilities at Pinetree include market/portfolio analysis, reviewing and vetting assets from a technical perspective and providing valuation estimates, analyzing and summarizing technical reports on resources, feasibility and corporate financial statements.